dart-lang/language/working/0546-patterns/records-feature-specification.md

 print(a == b); // true.
 ```

+More precisely, the `==` method on record `r` with right operand `o` is defined
+as:

+1. If `o` is not a record with the same shape as `r` then `false`.

+1. For each pair of corresponding fields `rf` and `of` in unspecified order:

+    1. If `rf == of` is `false` then `false`.

+1. Else, `true`.

+*The order that fields are iterated is potentially user-visible since
+user-defined `==` methods can have side effects.
+Most well-behaved `==`
+implementations are pure.
+The order that fields are visited is deliberately left
+unspecified so that implementations are free to reorder the field comparisons
+for performance.*

 The implementation of `hashCode` follows this.
+The hash code returned should
-Two records that are equal must
+depend on the field values such that two records that compare equal must have
-have the same hash code.
+the same hash code.

-#### Identity
+### Identity

 We expect records to often be used for multiple return values.
 In that case, and
 in others, we would like compilers to be able to easily optimize away the heap